Vaikuntha: Vedas

-The Vedas do not mention Vaikuntha, but a verse in the Rigveda mentions Vishnu's feet as a potential abode:
+The Vedas do not mention Vaikuntha, but a verses in the Rigveda allude to Vishnu's potential abode:

 Bhagavata Purana

 Vaikuntha and its characteristics are described in the Bhagavata Purana, a revered text in Vaishnavism, which was composed between the eighth and the tenth century CE, and maybe as early as the 6th century CE.

-Edwin Bryant, in his book from 2003, comments about the verses describing Vaikuntha in the text of Bhagavata Purana:
+American Indologist Edwin Bryant, in his book from 2003, comments about the verses describing Vaikuntha in the text of Bhagavata Purana:

 Translation of some verses in Canto 2, by Bibek Debroy:

+It is also said that Vaikuntha is the liberated world or the world after moksha.

 Narayana Upanishad

 The Narayana Upanishad mentions the abode:

 Brihad Bhagavatamrita

 The Brihad Bhagavatamrita paints a picture of Vishnu's activities at Vaikuntha:

 Tiruvaymoli

 In the work of Nammalvar, Vaikuntha is referred to as Tirunatu (sacred land) in the Tamil literary tradition.
 In Sri Vaishnava tradition, this abode is listed as the one hundred and eighth, and the last of the Divya Desams, the divine realms of Vishnu on earth and beyond.
 The verses of the Tiruvaymoli describe this abode as the following: